Bruce Wayne (DC Extended Universe): Parents' murder and impact

-Wayne was born on February 19, 1972 to Martha and Thomas Wayne.
+Bruce Wayne was born on February 19, 1970, to Martha and Thomas Wayne.
 In 1981, after watching Excalibur with his parents, a mugger holds his parents at gunpoint, shooting both dead after a struggle in front of Bruce.

 During the funeral, Wayne runs off, only to fall into a dry well, and get attacked by a swarm of bats.
 This would later inspire him to use that fear to battle the criminal element that took his parents' lives.
-Years later, Wayne becomes the CEO of his father's company, Wayne Enterprises, while also becoming Batman, defending Gotham City from danger.
+Years later, Wayne becomes the CEO of his father's company, Wayne Enterprises, while also becoming Batman in 1995, defending Gotham City from danger.

 Early years as Batman

-At some point, Wayne recruited Robin who was then killed by Joker and Harley Quinn, with Wayne later keeping his vandalized suit to commemorate him.
+At some point, Wayne recruited Robin who was then killed by Joker in 2005, with Wayne later keeping his vandalized suit to commemorate him.

 Batman gets into an entanglement with Deadshot after being tipped off by Amanda Waller.
 While he gets the best of Deadshot, the latter pulls out his rifle and is prepared to kill Batman, but his daughter Zoe gets in the way and persuades her father to surrender.
 Sometime later, Batman chases down Joker and Quinn, resulting in Quinn's capture and incarceration.